m-rivas/QuickLauncher/README.md

 This is the first module ever made.
 It's main goal was to display all devices the phone was bonded to.
 A RecylcerView is used to display the list of device names.
 Eventually, an aruino

+#### Raspberry Pi Camera Module
+Future module will be designed to view a live feed of the Raspberry Pi camera

 ## Log
 - February 25:  Initial commit and added bluetooth permission requests
 -